oimilo/suna/apps/mobile/APP_STORE_COPY.md

 ## Description (4000 characters max)

-Prophet: Your Super AI Worker That Delivers Real Results
+Kortix: Your Super AI Worker That Delivers Real Results

 Forget simple chatbots.
-Prophet is your ultra-intelligent AI worker that doesn't just respond – it executes, researches, analyzes, creates, and delivers.
+Kortix is your ultra-intelligent AI worker that doesn't just respond – it executes, researches, analyzes, creates, and delivers.
 It's like having a genius colleague in your pocket that works 24/7, handling your toughest tasks while you focus on what truly matters.

 WHY KORTIX IS DIFFERENT

 Most AI tools stop at conversation.
-Prophet takes action.
+Kortix takes action.

-While other apps give you answers, Prophet gives you results.
+While other apps give you answers, Kortix gives you results.
 Need market research?
 Done.
 Complex data analysis?
 Handled.
 Multi-step automation?
 Consider it complete.

-But here's what really sets Prophet apart: it doesn't just create content – it performs actions in your actual apps.
-Connect Prophet to Gmail, and it can send emails.
+But here's what really sets Kortix apart: it doesn't just create content – it performs actions in your actual apps.
+Connect Kortix to Gmail, and it can send emails.
 Connect it to Notion, and it updates your databases.
 Connect it to Google Calendar, and it schedules meetings.
-Prophet is built for people who need AI that works in their real tools, not just talks.
+Kortix is built for people who need AI that works in their real tools, not just talks.

 WHAT YOU CAN CREATE WITH KORTIX